openaq/openaq-info/FAQ.md

 The fastest way is to join [our Slack channel](https://openaq-slackin.herokuapp.com/) and ask us and the rest of the community.
 The second fastest way is to email info@openaq.org.

-Slack is faster than email because you'll get to talk to the whole community who often know more than any single one of us and also in various timezones.
-At this point, we've got people over most of the world.
+Slack is faster than email because you'll get to talk to the whole community who often know more than any single one of us and also are in various timezones.
+At this point, Community members are spread over many parts of the world.

 **26. I've made something awesome with data aggregated onto the OpenAQ Platform.
 Do you want to know about it?**